EMPAT94/empat94.github.io/_gs/tutorial.md

 The balance for this level was tilted in our favor.
 The addition of an extra knight was nothing to scoff at!
 Now that I think about it, having 3 front-liners had nothing but helped us all these levels.
 I wonder what would have happened if instead of a knight, we had a craftsman.
 How would it have affected our fights?

 Either way, the vultures did not present any big difficulty.
 The beaks and claws were sharp, perhaps even more so than the Imps, but that was it.
 Sure they could fly, but they couldn't attack from the air.
 They *had* to come down if they wanted to hurt us.
-And up close, we had better reach and weapons.
-Their numbers didn't mean much when only a couple could attack at a time.
+And up close, we had better reach and sharper weapons.
+Their numbers didn't mean much when only a few could attack at a time.

 Pretty soon, the rest of the carrion-feeders were gone.
 I had helped cool down a few more of them after the first.
 The way their bodies turned into a small tornado of feathers after they died was a sight to behold.
-There were even a few more tattered clothes dropped.
+There were other tattered clothes dropped.
 A hat and another shirt, quite past their shelf life.

 Everyone had a relaxed smile on their faces.
 With the sudden-death threat from sneaky 20 feet monsters lifted, we breathed slightly easy.
 Sure, these guys gave us the most trouble so far, but it was not much danger.
 Unlike the Imps, their cuts were deeper.
 They also fought more harmoniously in a group.
 That was it though.
 We could take them!

 We decided to rest up beneath the tree.
 Not that we needed shade in the ever-evening.
 Arya had healed Carol and she moved towards me.
 "Nah, I'm okay.
-Heal those two first", I pointed her to Divin and Taro.
+Heal those two first," I pointed her to Divin and Taro.
 They took the brunt of the attack and had more cuts than others.
-"OK", she smiled and moved on to heal Taro.
+"OK," she smiled and moved on to heal Taro.

 I, on the other hand, opened up my Status Window to check the gains.